 Step 5: Use a Virtual Credit Card (not your real one)

-There are services like Revolut (international), Klutch (US only), Ironvest and other alternatives to Privacy.com that allow you to create virtual credit cards to pay for things online.
+There are services like Revolut (international), Klutch (US only), Ironvest (use code ATS2023 for 25% off annual plan) and other alternatives to Privacy.com that allow you to create virtual credit cards to pay for things online.

-Instead of giving away the number on your physical credit card, which is difficult to change or replace, you’re creating a new virtual card for every merchant.
+Instead of giving away the number on your physical credit card, which is difficult to change or replace, you’re creating a new virtual card for every merchant that can have a monthly limit or even a transaction limit.

 I have a card for Netflix that only works for Netflix.
 I have a card for Amazon that only works for Amazon and has spending limits.
 I have a specific card for any subscription service so that I have the control to be able to pause or close the account with the click of a button.

-Best of all, in terms of being invisible, some virtual credit cards, allow you to use any name and address for billing so that you don’t have to give away your actual name and address.
+Best of all, in terms of being anonymous, some virtual credit cards allow you to use any name and address for billing so that you don’t have to give away your actual name and address.

 Want to give it a try?
 For US residents, you can apply for a Klutch card for free and get a $20 credit after your first purchase when you use the referral code “SECURED23”.